 As we age, our bodies become less effective at regulating heat.
 Because of this, seniors are at an increased risk of developing hypothermia, a potentially dangerous condition that occurs when the body’s core temperature dips below 95°F. When venturing outdoors, seniors should protect their body from the elements by dressing in multiple layers of clothes, including a hat, scarf, coat, and gloves.
 Even indoors, older adults should be dressed in warm, comfortable layers so they can easily remove layers if they are too hot or add more if they are too cold.

 Monitor Indoor Temperature

-Keep in mind that older adults can become hypothermic indoors.
+When considering cold weather safety for seniors, keep in mind that older adults can become hypothermic indoors.
 The National Institute on Aging recommends setting the heat to at least 68–70 degrees Fahrenheit.
 Seniors struggling to afford higher electric bills to keep their home adequately heated should apply for the Low-Income Home Energy Assistance Program (LIHEAP).
 LIHEAP helps eligible low-income seniors and families with their energy costs through bill payment assistance, weatherization, energy-related home repairs, and more.
 For help applying for LIHEAP benefits, call this toll-free number: 1-866-674-6327.